h-murayama/gulp/README.md

 ## How to use
-1.Clone this repository.
+1. Clone this repository.
-2.Execute the following command.
+2. Execute the following command.
 `npx gulp`